winleafs/Winleafs/README.md

 ## TODO
 - Figure out why Vibrant sunrise does not work
+- Add option to copy schedules to other days

 ## Future features (in no particular order):
 - Support multiple devices